AdeleyeAnne/DSA-CAPSTONE-PROJECT./README.md

     - For data collection
     - For data cleaning
 - SQL Server ( for Querying and Analysis)
-- Pivot Table and chart (for Dashboard Visualization)
 - Ms power point (for Presentation)

 ### 📌 Data cleaning and preparation